theodore-s-beers/wp-migration/README.md

     - Open the `wp-config.php` file on the new server:
       `sudo vim /var/www/html/wp-config.php`
-    - Update database details to reflect the new database name, user, and password:
+    - Update the database details to reflect the new database name, user, and password:

       ```php
       define( 'DB_NAME', 'new_db' );